AplaProject/go-apla/README.md

 ## ***Frontend Install*** <a name="frontend-install"></a>

-Molis client is the frontend for Apla Blockchain Platform.
+Molis client is the frontend for Genesis Blockchain Platform.

 First, to work with the system, you must build Molis client, then you can deploy it to your users.